-Your embargo data access privileges allow you to download, review and analyze data prior to its public release.
-This early access enables you to provide relevant and accurate assistance.
-Access privileges also allow you to prepare a local news release to coincide with the Census Bureau’s release.
+Your embargo data access allows you to download, review and analyze data 1-2 days prior to public release.
+This early access enables you to prepare a local news release to coincide with the public release day, prepare your own SDC agency’s website for the public release day, and respond to press requests for comment.
+(Note: Members of the press will need to get any data downloads via their own embargo data access logins.)

-If you have embargo data access privileges, this access is for you alone.
-It is not to be shared with anyone.
+If you have embargo data access privileges, this access is for you alone; your username and password cannot to be shared.

-Within your SDC, if there are co-workers who need embargo access, these co-workers can request their own embargo data access login.
-To discuss this possibility, please contact any member of the SDC Steering Committee.
+Within your SDC, if there are co-workers who need their own embargo data access, these co-workers can request it.
+Please apply for embargo data access on the census.gov website.
+Contact any member of the SDC Steering Committee if you have questions.

-Some SDC coordinating agencies have access.
+Some SDC coordinating agencies have or need access.
 Please share this email with them, as they are subject to the same rules.

 With this access, certain rules apply.
-The embargo policy is online, here: www.census.gov/newsroom/embargo/embargo-policy.html
+Census Bureau’s embargo policy is online, here: www.census.gov/newsroom/embargo/embargo-policy.html

 Embargo access is granted on an individual basis only and cannot be shared with unapproved colleagues or associates …

-Embargoed news releases and data files may not be released to the public by any means (including print, broadcast, Internet, podcast, blogs, or in any other form) before the specified date and time of release.
-Failure to adhere to this embargo policy will result in the removal of embargo privileges of the reporter (or SDC participant) as follow:
+Embargoed news releases and data files may not be released to the public by any means… before the specified date and time of release.
+Failure to adhere to this embargo policy will result in the removal of the embargo privileges for the entire state or organization’s contacts as follows:

 - First breach – six-month suspension of embargo privileges.